Have you ever thought about “When an agile project fails, who gets blamed”? I thought it was a very interesting question.

 A number of my students have requested some case studies that show applying Agile to non-software projects.
 As an example, I recently completed a home remodeling project which may seem simple and trivial; but believe me, it was not.

-Applying Agile to Non-Software Projects
+Using Agile for Non-Software Projects

 It is possible to apply Agile to almost any project but that doesn’t necessarily mean using Scrum.
 And, it certainly doesn’t mean just going through the rituals of doing Scrum mechanically.
 Applying Agile principles and figuring out how to apply them to non-software projects can be very challenging.